List of Austin Powers characters: Frau Farbissina

 Frau Farbissina is Dr. Evil's attack and defense specialist and Scott's mother.
 She has a heavy German accent.
 In a running gag throughout the films, her shouting, with the emphasis usually put on the last syllable, causes everyone to flinch.
+"Farbissina" is a play on the German word verbissen, meaning "grim", "dogged" or "stubborn".

-Farbissina and Dr. Evil were lovers at one point in time, but now she identifies herself as a lesbian.
+Farbissina and Dr. Evil had sex at one time, but now she identifies herself as a lesbian.
 She introduces her former lover to Scott when he returns.
 However, she actually cares about Scott and wants him to be happy, unlike his father.
 Scott did not know that Farbissina was his biological mother until Scott's next appearance on The Jerry Springer Show.

 The character is a parody of Rosa Klebb from From Russia With Love.
+However, she also resembles Irma Bunt from On Her Majesty's Secret Service both physically and in that she is a butch female character with a close association with their films' central villains (Ernst Stavro Blofeld and Dr. Evil, respectively).